roberth/nixops4-quick-intro/slides.md

   - Update
   - Delete

-# Resource Provider
+# Deployment

-- Separate process
+Collection of resources
-- executable obtained with Nix.
+- wired together with Nix expressions
+- reflecting some area of the real world

 # Operations